Drawdown: the more practical risk metric for long term investors

-For long-term investors, drawdown is often a more intuitive and practical risk metric than volatility, because it directly measures the worst-case loss from peak to trough and highlights recovery challenges.
+For long-term investors, drawdown is often a more intuitive and practical risk metric than volatility, because it directly measures the worst-case loss from peak to trough (as a percentage) and highlights recovery challenges.

 Why drawdown resonates more for long-term investors?

-• Highlights behavioral impact: Investors often panic-sell during deep drawdowns, leading to permanent losses.
+- Highlights behavioral impact: Investors often panic-sell during deep drawdowns, leading to permanent losses.
 Volatility alone doesn't capture this behavioral risk.
-But even with drawdown awareness, investors may still
+But even with drawdown awareness, investors may still panic and sell.

 Even though drawdown is the more "real-world" metric because it reflects the actual pain of losses and recovery requirements, it is still useful to also use volatility for portfolio construction and relative risk comparison.